Nar Phu valley and Annapurna Circuit Trek 19 Days

 • Lunches and dinners in Kathmandu and Pokhara.

-• Personal expenses (alcoholic drinks, bottled water, cold drinks, laundry, phone call).
+• Personal expenses (alcoholic drinks, bottled water, cold drinks, laundry, and phone calls).

 • Personal travel insurance and medical bills.